Victon18/glance/content/college/clg_ml/ML/clg_logisticReression.md

 \frac{\text{number of correct predictions}}{\text{total number of predictions}}
 $$

-To use accuray effectively you need to set a baseline.
+To use accuracy effectively you need to set a baseline.

 This baseline accuracy can be found using a dummy classifier.